-No reportable criminal incidents have been reported or identified for the UAC campus.
-During the two years that the UAC campus has been in operation (2014 and 2015) no criminal incidents were reported to any campus security authority for the UAC.
-Each year, the university has requested crime statistics from the Incheon Yeonsu Police Station (which has jurisdiction over the UAC), but that station has failed to respond to the university's requests.
-The university will continue its efforts to establish a relationship with the Incheon Yeonsu Police Station to facilitate the receipt of these statistics.
+No reportable criminal incidents have been reported or identified for the University of Utah Sandy Center.
+For the past three years (2013, 2014 & 2015) no criminal incidents were reported to the campus security authority for the Sandy Center.
+Each year, the university has requested crime statistics from Sandy City Police Department, but that station has failed to respond to the university's requests.
+The university will continue its efforts to establish a relationship with Sandy City to facilitate the receipt of these statistics.